 Middle Eastern states have long used secret police to stifle dissent and prop up unpopular regimes.
 International journalists covering events in Egypt this week have had a small but painful taste of "the dark side" - the secret security apparatus used by governments across the region, day in day out, to keep unpopular rulers in power.

 The BBC, CNN and several Arab media organisations have all been experiencing harassment, crude and at times violent, by plain clothes "thugs" supporting President Hosni Mubarak.
 On Wednesday the BBC's Rupert Wingfield-Hayes was handcuffed, hooded and interrogated, while another journalist, from Al-Arabiya TV, was beaten so badly by plain clothes men he had to be hospitalised.
+Whether it is the official secret police of the State Security Institution (SSI), the intelligence agents of the Mukhabaraat, or just hired street thugs, these instruments of power have long been used to intimidating effect on those opposing the government or even speaking out about human rights abuses.

 Tom Porteous, UK Director of Human Rights Watch (HRW) said "State repression and abuse are coming out of the torture chambers and onto the streets".
 In its just-published 2011 review of human rights around the world, HRW accuses Egypt's secret police and uniformed police alike of routine, systematic torture of prisoners.
 "This is used both to extract confessions," says Mr Porteous, "and as an instrument of punishment and deterrent".